intel/llvm/sycl/doc/SharedLibraries.md

 image with definition of `foo` to the fat object via special compiler option (like `-fsycl-add-targets`).

-The main purpose of this feature is to provide a mechanism which allows to link device code dynamically at runtime.
+The main purpose of this feature is to provide a mechanism which allows to link device code dynamically at runtime, such as in the scenarios above.

 ## Requirements:
 User's device code that consists of some device API (`SYCL_EXTERNAL` functions),